neoslab/pumpbot/README.md

     topholders: 20

     # Min.
 Holders
-    # Minimum number of unique token holders required for eligibility.
+    # Minimum number of holders required for a token to qualify.
     minholders: 10

     # Max.
 Holders
     # Maximum number of holders allowed for a token to qualify.
     maxholders: 20

-    # Check.
-Holders
+    # Holders Check
-    # Enable check to verify that all holders have a minimum SOL balance.
+    # Enable to verify that all holders have a minimum SOL balance.
-    checkholders: True
+    holderscheck: False

+    # Holders Balance
+    # Minimum balance required in each holder's account for the token to qualify.
+    holdersbalance: 0.1

     # Min.
 Liquidity Pool
     # Minimum liquidity (in USD) the token must have in its trading pool.